Intensive Learning (May Term)

 Each year we offer 30 or more new on- and off-campus May Term courses on subjects as wide-ranging as "Urbanism in Argentina," "Forensic Chemistry," "Law and Film" and "The Science of Cooking."

 From our students' cameras

-As part of the Roanoke team that went to the Pacific island nation of Palau in May 2012, Alex DeLaricheliere '13, helped to conduct research on globalization and health.
+As part of the Roanoke team that went to the Pacific island nation of Palau, Alex DeLaricheliere '13, helped to conduct research on globalization and health.
 The long-term goal of the team's research was to provide data that would help the local government select the most effective programs to reduce disease rates and increase nutrition and food security.

 DeLaricheliere chronicled her experiences in a weekly blog she shared with the campus.
 "We don't just want to come in, do our thing, tell them what to do, and then leave," she wrote.
 "We want to do work that will help us create meaningful solutions that the Palauans themselves will actually want to implement.
 That's the only way we'll change the epidemic of non-communicable diseases that plague so many Palauans."